An Introduction to Geometric Topology: Laminations

 After gluing the rectangles we get a closed subset $\lambda$ of $S_g$ foliated by lines, with finitely many singular points and lines.
 We now eliminate the singular points and lines by cutting $\lambda$ carefully along them: if $m+n=4$ this amounts simply to doubling the singular point; if $m+n=3$ we double the singular leaf by opening a small open corridor in the foliation, starting from the singular point and digging along the leaf.
 Since the singular leaf may be non-compact, for the process to converge in $S_g$ we need to shrink the width of the corridor sufficiently fast.

-After this cut we get a closed subset of $S_g$, which we still name $\lambda$, nicely partitioned into disjoint lines that may be either open or closed: this is by definition a \emph{topological lamination}.
-Note that after the cut every rectangle of type $L\times [0,a]$ as in Fig.~\ref{switch_weights:fig} transforms into a set $L \times J$ where $J$ is obtained by cutting $[0,a]$ along (at most) countably many points.
+After this cut we get a closed subset of $S_g$, which we still name $\lambda$, nicely partitioned into disjoint lines that may be either open or closed: we call it a \emph{topological lamination}.
+After the cut every rectangle of type $L\times [0,a]$ as in Figure \ref{switch_weights:fig} transforms into a set $L \times J$ where $J$ is obtained by cutting $[0,a]$ along (at most) countably many points.
 Note that $J$ may be a Cantor set.
 The set $J$ inherits from $[0,a]$ a Borel measure with total mass $a$.
 This measure gives a transverse measure to the leaves of the rectangle $L\times J$, and $\lambda$ inherits the structure of a measured topological lamination (the notion of a transverse measure is exactly the same as in the geodesic case).

 It only remains to promote the topological lamination to a geodesic lamination: this is usually done by \emph{straightening} its leaves.
-We describe this procedure only for a particular class of train tracks: the ones introduced in the previous section to parametrize $\calM$.
+We describe this procedure only for a particular class of train tracks: the ones introduced in the previous section to parametrise $\calM$.